A great big list of things you don't need or that you can make instead of buying.

 Your host or hostess probably doesn't need you to buy them fresh flowers or a bottle of wine – but they would perhaps love to receive something homemade from your kitchen.
 Inspiration here: 5 last-minute hostess gifts from your pantry

 Have a wreath-making day with friends.
 Everyone can bring a big batch of treasures – branches, leaves, herbs, flowers, pinecones, seedpods, rose hips, seashells, ribbons, ornaments, etc – and guests can mix and match to make their own wreaths.
+I made the mini wreath above to decorate a magnum of bubbles going to a party at a chef's house, using recycled wire, last year's ribbon, and herbs from the greenmarket.
 A Pair and a Spare has a tutorial on how to make the minimalist wreaths pictured above, but you could go over-the-top as well.
 For the base, you can make forms out of wire or branches.

 I know that scented candles are all the rage, but too many of them should actually be inciting rage given the synthetic fragrance they're polluting homes with.
 Instead, opt for DIY all-natural ways to scent your home: Put a mug of water with cinnamon sticks on a radiator, make clove and orange pomanders, have lots of fresh evergreen or eucalyptus branches in vases, use fresh herbs like rosemary in centerpieces and arrangements, or even make your own non-toxic essential oil diffuser.